aebadirad/MOSES/README.md

 4. Install ruby locally
 5. Install MarkLogic on your server (server does NOT need anything but MarkLogic)
 6. From the base directory, run npm install
+7. Download http://download.geonames.org/export/dump/allCountries.zip and put it in your /resources folder.
-7. Unzip resources.zip into folder /resources
+8. Unzip resources.zip & allCountries.zip directly into folder /resources (no sub directories)
-8. From node, run convertData.js to generate your data.
+9. From node, run convertData.js to generate your data.
 NOTE: this will take a while
-9. Modify deploy/build.properties to match your MarkLogic server IP, port, and admin username/password
+10. Modify deploy/build.properties to match your MarkLogic server IP, port, and admin username/password
-10. Run ml dev bootstrap
+11. Run ml dev bootstrap
-11. Run ml dev deploy modules -v to deploy modules
+12. Run ml dev deploy modules -v to deploy modules
-12. Run through 'deploying the geospatial data' steps listed below using MLCP
+13. Run through 'deploying the geospatial data' steps listed below using MLCP
-13. MOSES should now be installed!
+14. MOSES should now be installed!
-14. (optional) Open a browser and navigate to: http://yourip:8055/demo
+15. (optional) Open a browser and navigate to: http://yourip:8055/demo
-15. (optional) To disable having to login with a user/pass (make public), in the MarkLogic admin (http://yourip:8001) under groups->default->app servers->moses [HTTP] you can turn off login safely by setting "authentication" to "application-level" in the drop-down box.
+16. (optional) To disable having to login with a user/pass (make public), in the MarkLogic admin (http://yourip:8001) under groups->default->app servers->moses [HTTP] you can turn off login safely by setting "authentication" to "application-level" in the drop-down box.

 There's no danger to your system or the server by setting it this way.